Governance of artificial intelligence

 Interested in working on this research direction?
-Apply for our coaching
+Join our newsletters and coaching waitlist

 This profile is tailored towards students studying communications, media and marketing, computer science, economics, history, law, political science, psychology and cognitive sciences, philosophy and ethics and sociology.
 We expect there to be valuable open research questions that could be pursued by students in other disciplines.